calr0x/NodeWatch/README.md

 ## This collection includes:

 __bid_check:__
 - Checks the logs for "Accepting" which indicates a bid.
-Checks every hour by default (changable).
+Checks every hour by default (changeable).
 - Checks the logs for "ve been chosen" which indicates an awarded job.
-Checks every hour by default (changable).
+Checks every hour by default (changeable).

 __disk_check:__
-- Checks the disk space used every day by default (changable).
+- Checks the disk space used every day by default (changeable).

 ---